 In keeping with Headlands’ rich legacy of commissioning artists to rehabilitate and steward our campus, The Commons incorporates three new permanent outdoor artworks:

 Welcome Terrace East & West by Ball-Nogues Studio

-Based on the tradition of Kintsugi or “golden joinery”—the Japanese art of mending broken pottery with lacquer and powdered gold, silver, or platinum—Ball-Nogues Studio will repurpose Headlands’ original broken concrete driveway to create Welcome Terrace East & West (2017), a vibrant new artist-designed promenade.
-The Los Angeles-based artists, whose work is included in the permanent collections of MoMA, New York, and the Los Angeles County Museum of Art, will collaborate closely with the architect to reshape the fragments and reassemble them using colorful terrazzo mortar that honors repair as part of the history of the site rather than something to disguise.
+Based on the tradition of Kintsugi or “golden joinery”—the Japanese art of mending broken pottery with lacquer and powdered gold, silver, or platinum—Ball-Nogues Studio revitalized the original cracked concrete driveway at Headlands to become Welcome Terrace East & West (2017).
+The Los Angeles-based artists and designers, whose work is included in the collections of MoMA, New York, and the Los Angeles County Museum of Art, collaborated closely with the architect to reshape the fragments, located near the front entry of each of the main buildings, and reassemble them using terrazzo mortar arranged into brightly colored stripes that celebrate repair as part of the history of the site, rather than something to disguise.